A while back I wrote about the meaning of Roly-Poly. (As in Roly-Poly, or Georgie Porgie, pudding and pie.)

 Many thanks to Peter Rowland for inspiring me to learn more about Roly-Poly Pudding.

 This article was posted on Tuesday, December 20th, 2005 at 5:29 pm and is filed under Countries & Cultures, Desserts, English, English Nursery Rhymes, Georgie Porgie, History of Nursery Rhymes, Nursery Rhymes, Recipes of the World, Roly-Poly Jam Pudding, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Recipe for “Roly-Poly Jam Pudding” by Mrs. Beeton (1836 – 1865)”